You know an encounter is going to be tense when it becomes as infamous as the Old Bonegrinder in

 The windmill itself contains four areas: the Ground Floor, the Mill, the Bedroom, and the Attic.

-Morgantha keeps most of her foul ingredients in a large cabinet here.
+Morgantha keeps most of her foul ingredients in a large cabinet on the windmill’s first floor.
 The floor is littered with trash, bones, and clutter.
 Meanwhile, the Hags have a fresh batch of Dream Pastries in the oven when the party arrives.

-A barrel full of greenish-black demon ichor in the room can be used by Morgantha to summon dretches to assist her.
-Dretches are foul and revolting even by demon standards.
+A nearby barrel full of greenish-black demon ichor in the room can be used by Morgantha to summon dretches to assist her.
+Dretches are foul and revolting even by demon standards, so they’re a natural choice for Hags.
 The ones summoned by Morgantha last for 1 hour before dissolving.

 The second floor is the Mill which is where Morgantha grinds bones into powder for the pastries.